vinarmani/truf-node/TERMINOLOGY.md

 - EXTENSION: Short for Kwil extension.
 - PROCEDURE: Short for Kwil procedure.
 - DATA PROVIDER: An entity that creates/pushes primitive data OR creates taxonomy definitions.
-- ENVIRONMENT: A TSN deployment that serves a purpose.
+- ENVIRONMENT: A TN deployment that serves a purpose.
 E.g., local, staging, production.
 - PRIMITIVE: A data element that is supplied directly from Data Provider.
 - STREAM RECORD: Or just RECORD.
 It's the value used to calculate indexes.
 If it's a primitive stream, it's the primitive value.
 - INDEX: A calculation over _RECORD_.
 E.g., `currentDateRecord / baseDateRecord`.